Title: Director of Development Partnerships – New England

 Reports To: Senior Director of Development Partnerships

-LCV is looking for a Director of Development Partnerships to join our fundraising efforts and help us meet our ambitious revenue and program goals.
-The LCV Development Department engages major donors for the LCV family of organizations including LCV, LCV Action Fund, LCV Victory Fund, and LCV Education Fund and raises money for political candidates through our GiveGreen bundling program.
+LCV is looking for a Director of Development Partnerships to join our fundraising team and help us meet our ambitious revenue and program goals.
+The LCV Development Department engages major donors for the LCV family of organizations including LCV, LCV Action Fund, LCV Victory Fund, and LCV Education Fund, and raises money for political candidates through our GiveGreen program.

 - Manage and develop a portfolio of up to 200 current, lapsed and prospective donors, deepening relationships in person, over the phone, and in writing.

-- Meet with donors and prospects nationally.
+- Meet with donors and prospects in the New England region.
 It is expected that the Director of Development Partnerships will hold approximately 120 meetings annually with prospective donors.
-Many of these will be in conjunction with our state LCV partners.
+Many of these meetings will be in conjunction with our state LCV partners.

-- Write persuasive and personalized emails, letters and proposals to donors and prospects including in depth descriptions of LCVs programs and role.
+- Write persuasive and personalized emails, letters and proposals to donors and prospects including in depth descriptions of our programs and role in environmental advocacy and politics.

-- Participate in high-level planning for LCV to help set both fundraising and programmatic goals.
+- Participate in high-level planning to help set both fundraising and programmatic goals.

 - Work collaboratively with development, communications, and program staff, along with state LCV partners, to develop compelling materials and talking points to maximize fundraising results.

-- Engage donors as advocates by recruiting them to join calls and meetings and encouraging their own lobbying on particular issues.
+- Engage donors as advocates by recruiting them to join program calls and meetings and encouraging their own lobbying on priority environmental issues.

 - Ensure donor portfolio records are current with all necessary and pertinent information, and input contacts and actions into database in a timely manner.